D.C. United player tests positive for coronavirus, doesn’t travel to New York for match

-All players, including the individual who tested positive, and the coaching and support staff were tested again Wednesday morning before the charter flight to New York, said those people, who spoke on the condition of anonymity because of privacy issues.
+All players, including the individual who tested positive, and the coaching and support staff were tested again Wednesday morning before the charter flight to Newark, N.J., said those people, who spoke on the condition of anonymity because of privacy issues.
 MLS cleared the team to travel as it awaited the latest test results, one person said.

 The team was waiting to find out whether the affected player tested negative in the second round, resulting in a false-positive situation.

 Additional positive tests to other players would jeopardize the match against NYCFC at Yankee Stadium, two people said.
+United was in limbo at the team hotel in Hoboken, N.J., awaiting clearance to board the bus for the ride to the stadium.

 Team officials said they did not want to comment.
 The Athletic was first to report United’s positive case.